viadee/vPAV/docs/NoExpressionChecker.md

 ```

-You can add settings tgt disable the **NoExpressionChecker** in specific places.
+You can add settings to disable the **NoExpressionChecker** in specific places.
 `name` contains the element type, in which the checker is deactivated.